About Jim’s catamaran training

 See catamaran familiarisation courses for example.

 Money.
 You pay one fee and the rest (inc the dolphin?) comes free.
-This includes good fresh food (No pre-packed Yuk!) and the odd bottle of wine.
-Waterproofs if required, and the tab for mooring and marina fees is picked up by TOP CAT.
+This includes good fresh food (No pre-packed Yuk!) and the odd bottle of wine and the tab for mooring and marina fees is picked up by TOP CAT.
 Whoops!!
 You nearly had me paying for the drinks in the pub.

 It’s up to you how much you do.
 It’s not the army, but Day Skipper and Coastal skipper practical courses are intensive and require early starts and late evenings to complete successfully.